MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 And so on.
 Better examples are emerging every day.

-This last bastion of human ingenuity—our creative spirit—has been shaken.
-In combination with the ongoing secularization and meaning crisis, this has lit the fuse on a barrel of black powder—a psychological explosion of anguish, denial, and resistance.
+This last bastion of human ingenuity, our creative spirit, has been shaken.
+In combination with the ongoing secularization and meaning crisis, this has lit the fuse on a barrel of black powder, a psychological explosion of anguish, denial, and resistance.

 ## What Is a Human?

 The fundamental question before us is none other than: **"What is a human?"** And how does this relate to **meaning**?

-The ancient Greeks—particularly the Stoics—believed that the world was embedded with a *telos*, a purpose or reason for being.
+The ancient Greeks, particularly the Stoics, believed that the world was embedded with a *telos*, a purpose or reason for being.
 By examining what made one thing unique compared to another, one could discover its *telos*, and through that, its meaning.
 For example, what makes a fisherman uniquely special?
 It is that he fishes.
 Thus, the job, goal, *telos*, and meaning of a fisherman is to fish.
 Similarly, a construction worker's *telos* is to build.

 We can apply this reasoning to ourselves: what makes humans uniquely special when compared to everything else in nature?
 Whatever that is would point us to our *telos*.
 For the ancient Greeks, what made us special was *reason*—we were the only beings in nature capable of rational thought.